ssloy/ssloy.github.io/docs/strange/earnshaw.md

 In other words, people all over the world want to get rid of the side support.
 I didn't do very well in school, and the impossibility of creating a fully magnetic suspension is not obvious to me either.
-Over a cup of tea, I asked my colleagues, this very question: “Why is it impossible, actually?”
+Over a cup of tea, I asked my colleagues this very question: “Why is it impossible, actually?”
 And you know, it wasn't obvious to him either!

 No one on the above-mentioned forums really explained why it is impossible.
 At best, they quoted some Earnshaw theorem, which is not very easy to digest.